-The funded ratio of the Retirement Plan decreased from 53.4 percent in the January 1, 2016 Valuation to 52.5 percent in the January 1, 2017 Valuation.
-At January 1, 2017, the Plan's assets totaled \$1.752 billion and the actuarial accrued liability was \$3.339 billion, according to the Plan's January 1, 2017 Actuarial Valuation.
+The funded ratio of the Retirement Plan increased slightly from 52.49 percent in the January 1, 2017 Valuation to 52.65 percent in the January 1, 2018 Valuation.
+At January 1, 2018, the Plan's assets totaled \$1.802 billion and the actuarial accrued liability was \$3.423 billion, according to the Plan's January 1, 2018 Actuarial Valuation.

-Since the funded ratio of the Plan was below 60 percent in the January 1, 2017 Valuation, the Pension Code requires the Plan to "... determine the increased contribution required each year as a level percentage of payroll during the years after the then current year ... so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
-(40 ILCS 5/22-101(e)(3)) The contribution rates adopted by the Retirement Plan Board for 2018 were increased from the 2017 contribution rates.
-In 2017, the employer contribution rate was 17.925 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 18.019 percent (which is net of the employee contribution rate will become 12.010 percent. (pages 10-11)
+Since the funded ratio of the Plan was below 60 percent in the January 1, 2018 Valuation, the Pension Code requires the Plan to "... determine the increased contribution required each year as a level percentage of payroll during the years after the then current year ... so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
+(40 ILCS 5/22-101(e)(3)) The contribution rates certified by the Retirement Plan Board for 2019 were unchanged from the 2018 contribution rates.
+In 2018, the employer contribution rate was 18.019 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 12.010 percent.
+The January 1, 2018 Actuarial Valuation concluded that the contribution rates applicable for Plan year 2019 would result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years (i.e., by 2028) and therefore, there was no need to increase the contribution rates. (pages 9-11)